 Is it better to bake or fry crab cakes?

 It’s really a matter of preference.
-Baked crab cakes are really delicious and a bit healthier than fried.
+Baked crab cakes are really delicious and a bit healthier than the fried version.

 Why do my crab cakes keep falling apart?